PostHog/posthog.com/contents/blog/mobile-session-replay.md

 </MultiLanguage>

 We added this functionality on both wireframe and screenshot mode.
-Although as nice as it would have been to have automatic masking like we do on the web, the ability to have masking at all enables privacy-sensitive teams to actually use replay.
+As nice as it would have been to have automatic masking like we do on the web, the ability to have masking at all enables privacy-sensitive teams to actually use replay.

-There is more challenges to solve, specifically around [SwiftUI](https://github.com/PostHog/posthog-ios/issues/162) and Jetpack Compose, since the way they transpile code causes the representation to not be a 1:1 match and properties are lost.
+There are more challenges to solve, specifically around [SwiftUI](https://github.com/PostHog/posthog-ios/issues/162) and Jetpack Compose, since the way they transpile code causes the representation to not be a 1:1 match and properties are lost.

+### 4. Testing

+We solved the testing problem in 3 key ways:

+1. **Building testing tools:** <TeamMember name="Paul D'Ambra" /> and <TeamMember name="Manoel Aranda Neto"> wanted to keep the rrweb schema for mobile replay to ensure the fewest changes possible to our API and player.
+To do this, they wrote a [validation and testing tool](https://github.com/PostHog/mobile-replay-data-transformer) to rapidly test the transformations before deploying it in our main app.

+2. **Using open source apps:** The team found a [list of open source apps](https://github.com/pcqpcq/open-source-android-apps) they could test with.
+This helped find issues, support more edge cases, and build test coverage.

+3. **Testing in production:** Luckily, mobile replay had massive demand.
+We could rely on our users to test in production and give us feedback.
+We recruited users from the public issues for mobile replay, sales conversations, and existing mobile SDK users.

 ## Making mobile session replay available for everyone